CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: start()

-      Starts the worker threads, if in the master thread.
+      Starts the worker threads, if in the primary thread.

     .. py:method:: stop()